-	Originate from the majestic Truong Son Mountain Range, Huong River has a total length of 80 kilometres.
+Originate from the majestic Truong Son Mountain Range, the Huong River has a total length of 80 kilometres.
 After its two sources join at the Bang Lang Fork, the river flows northward, passing the final resting places of the Nguyen Emperors.
-From there, it flows in north-east direction past Thien Mu Pagoda and to Hue city.
+From there, it flows in the northeast direction past Thien Mu Pagoda and to Hue city.

 Before reaching the city, Huong River stretches its “arm” to embrace the entire Imperial City, granting some protection to the former capital.
 The river continuously flows past Hen Islet and a dozen of tranquil villages, before emptying into the Tam Giang Lagoon.

 In the autumn, flowers from the riverside orchards fall into the water, giving it a fresh, perfume-like aroma.
 Hence, the river was named Huong Giang, literally translated as Perfume River.
 Coincidentally, its sobriquet speaks up the river’s poetry and romance.

 On a sunny day, the Huong River appears like a huge silver strip traversing the green fields and mountains.
 It then turns into a purple-hue blue colour at dusk, evoking serenity, yet somewhat melancholy.
 And when the city lights up at night, the river reflects the kaleidoscopic nature of the life on its bank.
 That’s why many artists, poets and composers have immortalised the Huong River into their works.

 The Royal Tombs